 Dual-zone automatic climate control is standard equipment on even the base Forte FE, so forget about those days of sweating in an econobox with manual roll-down windows during the dog days of summer.
 Even the most affordable Forte will keep both the driver and front seat passenger at the temperature of their own choosing.

 The 2019 Forte is 3.2 inches longer than the outgoing model and is 0.8 inches wider, at 70.9 inches.
 This added space contributes to a cabin that lets a 6-foot passenger comfortably sit behind a 6-foot driver with a couple inches of knee and head room to spare.
 In some competitors, that same passenger also fits, but is snugly ensconced with no space to move around.

 Touches like thicker side glass and noise insulation on the transmission contribute to a placid cabin that is 5 decibels quieter than last year’s model.

 Even cargo has decent stretch-out space.
 A 15.3 cubic-foot trunk on all Fortes is above average for a compact sedan.

 2019 Kia Forte

-The 2019 Kia Forte comes well-stocked with active safety tech, but it hasn’t been crash-tested.
+The 2019 Kia Forte comes well-stocked with active safety tech, but its crash-test scores are concerning

-The 2019 Forte earns a Top Safety Pick+ award from the IIHS, but the feds haven't rated one yet.
+The 2019 Kia Forte earns a Top Safety Pick+ award from the IIHS, but the feds raised a red flag.